pabulson/gettingAndCleaningDataProject/README.md

 1) The zip file https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip has been downloaded and uncompressed.
 2) The working directory is currently set to the extracted "UCI HAR Dataset" directory (or folder).

+Directions
+1) Execute the run_analysis.R scripts from the "UCI HAR Dataset" directory (or folder) after unzipping the required zipfile.

 Algorithm
 1) Read the activity labels into memory (walking, laying, standing, etc).
 2) Read the training data subjects, activities, and values into memory.